 Chia pudding

-I'll be honest, for years I thought people were a bit odd for liking chia pudding.
-As my niece says, 'it looks like tadpoles'(!) and I wasn't sure how it could taste nice.
-Well, I made this maple chia pudding a while ago and loved it.
-It's full of healthy fats from the chia seeds, and really fills me up.
-I do find that it needs some extra flavour so I like to use coconut milk as the liquid to soak the chia seeds in, and top with my blueberry chia jam and some fresh fruit and pumpkin seeds.
+Well, I made this oat milk chia pudding a while ago and loved it.
+As chia seeds are a good source of protein, it really fills me up.
+I do find that it needs some extra flavour so I like to top with my blueberry chia jam and some fresh fruit and pumpkin seeds.

 More chia pudding recipes:

 Some chia pudding recipes say to soak the chia seeds in milk overnight, but food storage can be an issue for some with histamine issues.
 I find that an hour or two in the fridge in a sealed container works for me.
 Just remember to give it a stir now and again to stop the chia seeds from sticking together.
+However, even that time may be too long for some, so choose another breakfast idea if that doesn't work for you.

 Jam on toast or rice cakes